 Assembly Background

 In 2002 there were more than fifty Geftakys Assemblies world-wide.
-Most of them disbanded in 2003 following the revelation of Mr. Geftakys's sexual involvement with women in the group and the cover-up of his son's long history of domestic violence.
+Most of them disbanded in 2003 following the revelation of Mr. Geftakys's sexual abuse of young women, and the cover-up of his son's long history of domestic violence.
 What is left of the Geftakys Assemblies currently consists of about a dozen small Christian gatherings that do not identify themselves as Geftakys Assemblies.

 Who Were George and Betty Geftakys?